ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We should avoid that, as these \"enums with holes\" generate some problems for the compiler and may be later deprecated.
+We should avoid that, as these "enums with holes" generate some problems for the compiler and may be later deprecated.
 For example, `array] indexing or iterating is obviously not possible for `enums] with holes.